Whether you're simply planning ahead or already have a little one on the way, raising a family can mean big changes to your family finances.

 Benefits and tax allowances

-Under current government regulation, you can benefit from a tax-free ISA allowance each year – allowing you to put aside savings without paying tax on the interest you earn.
+Under current government regulation, you can benefit from an annual investment allowance each year – allowing you to put aside savings without paying tax on any returns.

-You can also open and save into a cash ISA, an investment ISA or a combination of the two each tax year.
+You can use your annual ISA investment allowance by saving into a cash ISA, an investment ISA or a combination of the two each tax year.

 Protect your loved ones with life insurance